Get urgent help in a mental health crisis

 The Sanctuary overnight crisis centre

-Open all night, every night from 8pm–6am, The Sanctuary offers a place of safety and support for people in Wigan and Leigh who are experiencing a mental health crisis outside of usual working hours.
+Open all night, every night from 8pm to 6am, The Sanctuary offers a place of safety and support for people in Wigan and Leigh who are experiencing a mental health crisis outside of usual working hours.

 People living in Wigan and Leigh or those who have a GP in the borough can access the service by calling The Sanctuary on 01942 410 522.
 The Sanctuary is based at Claire House, Phoenix Way, Lower Ince, Wigan, WN3 4NW.

-Following a conversation with a trained member of staff, people will then either be offered telephone support or they will be invited to come to The Sanctuary for one-to-one support.
+Following a conversation with a trained member of staff, people will then either be offered telephone support or they will be invited to attend The Sanctuary for one-to-one support.
 The Sanctuary is run by charity Self Help Services.